TritonDataCenter/smartos-live/src/fw/man/fwadm.1m.md

 and some simplified properties.
 See the "REMOTE VMS", "REMOTE VM PROPERTIES" and "EXAMPLES" sections below for details.

-Firewall rules only apply to VMs that have the firewall_enabled property set to true.
+Firewall rules only apply to VMs that have the firewall\_enabled property set to true.
+Rules with an owner\_uuid are scoped to VMs with a matching owner.
+Global rules, which are ownerless, will apply to all VMs described in their targets.
 Adding, updating or deleting firewall rules or remote VMs will reload the firewalls of any VMs affected.